Georgia Tech alum makes a statement in a vintage tie dress - ExBulletin

 One particularly special tie featured the iconic graphic of Georgia Tech’s Tech Tower, official seal, and Ramblin’ Wreck.
 Watkins said she enlisted her grandmother’s help in making the dress and is especially proud that her family was able to share the special moment.

-Watkins took her graduation photo with a handcrafted design, which may have brought her luck.
-She recently accepted a full-time offer from Delta Air Lines, but her connection to Georgia Tech doesn’t end there.
+Watkins had her graduation photo taken with a handmade design, which may have brought her extra luck.
+She recently accepted a full-time offer from Delta Airlines, but her connection with Georgia Tech doesn’t end there.
 Watkins plans to pursue her master’s degree in analytics as she launches her career.

 The Watkins tie dress is a testament to the creativity and innovation that many Georgia Tech graduates wear with their degree.
 She says it’s a unique and memorable way to celebrate her time at Tech and the connections she’s made here.